perfact/zodbsync/README.md

     git clone https://github.com/perfact/zodbsync.git

-## Install
+## Installation

-The package should be installed using pip in the same virt-env as zope, p.e. zope/bin/pip install perfact-zodbsync
+The package should be installed using `pip` in the same virt-env as `zope`, p.e.
+    zope/bin/pip install git+https://github.com/perfact/zodbsync

-On PerFact systems, it should automatically be pulled by the requirements.txt of the package perfact-dbutils-zope2 and included there.
-If installing on an older system, run sudo -H /opt/zope/zope2.13/bin/pip install perfact-zodbsync
+On PerFact systems, it should automatically be pulled by the `requirements.txt` of the package `perfact-dbutils-zope2` and included there.
+If installing on an older system, run
+    sudo -H /opt/zope/zope2.13/bin/pip install git+https://github.com/perfact/zodbsync

 ## Configuration

-Use the config.py as a starting point for your configuration.
+Use the `config.py` as a starting point for your configuration.
 At the moment, it is not automatically installed.
-The canonical path for the configuration is /etc/perfact/modsync/config.py, so if you do not want to supply the path to the configuration when calling the binaries, copy the configuration file there (this will change in a future version).
+The canonical path for the configuration is `/etc/perfact/modsync/config.py`, so if you do not want to supply the path to the configuration when calling the scripts, copy the configuration file there (this will change in a future version).

 The most important settings are: